 Do you have insurance?

-Yes, we have $2 million in liability and $2 million in property damage insurance through Fireman’s Fund Insurance Company.
+Yes, we have $2 million in general liability insurance ($1 million per occurance) through Fireman’s Fund Insurance Company.

 Describe your DJ style.

-Each DJ has their own style.
-All Stumptown DJs are up to date with today’s music and practice their trade on a regular basis.
-Each is professionally trained specifically for weddings and events.
+Each DJ has their own individual style, some are mixers, and some are blenders.
+However, they all are is up to date with today’s music and practice their trade on a regular basis.
+Each is professionally trained for weddings, bar/bat mitzvahs and any other type of event.
 (See DJ bios for more info.)

 Is there a limit to the amount of music that can be requested?

-Our current database has over 18,000 songs, and continues to grow weekly.
-When booking with us, you get access to our entire music database (at least two months prior to your event), enabling you to listen to each and every song you want to hear at your event, as well as, create your own playlists.
+Our current database has over 18,000 songs, and continues to grow.
+When booking with us, you get access to our entire music database and our proprietary event timeline (at least two months prior to your event).

 What is your usual attire?

-Our usual attire is a shirt, tie, sport coat, dress pants and dress shoes.
+Our usual attire for the guys is a shirt, tie, sport coat, dress pants and dress shoes.
+Our ladies will usually wear a nice blouse and dress pants as well.
 We will, however, accommodate any reasonable request for attire.